hamler-lang/docs/guides/04_MoreTypesandPatternMatching.md

 ## Binary Patterns

 Matching on binaries is just like how it is done in Erlang.
-Int the following example, we are trying to get a 24-bit integer out of the Binary  passed to getA.
+In the following example, we are trying to get a 24-bit integer out of the Binary  passed to `getA`.

 ```haskell
 getA :: Binary -> Maybe (Integer, Binary, Binary)